TRIQS/dft_tools/doc/basicnotions/dft_dmft.rst

 states in momentum space.
 These states are then filled by the electrons according to Pauli's principle up the Fermi level.
-With this simple picture one can explain the electronic band structure of simple materials such as elementary copper or aluminium.
+With this simple picture one can explain the electronic band structure of simple materials such as elementary copper or aluminum.

 Following this principle one can easily classify all existing materials into metals and insulators, with semiconductors being